 Some of the meat donated through this program also comes from wildlife that is poached and then seized by DWR conservation officers.
 An assessment is made to determine the condition of the animals, and DWR employees follow careful field dressing procedures to help ensure that the meat is properly handled before it is donated to members of the public.

 All applicants should note that donated animals are only field dressed (i.e., only the entrails are removed) and will need to be processed when received.
 Donations can occur at any time, including the middle of the night.
 Recipients are typically selected on a first-come, first-served basis, but preference may be given to those closest to where the animal is available.

-Only one applicant is allowed per household within a 12-month period.
-Applicants will be removed from the list once they receive a donation, and they will need to sign up annually to be included in the program each year.
+Only one applicant is allowed per household.
+Applicants will be removed from the list once they receive a donation, and they may reapply to the program after one year.

 For more information about this program, contact your nearest DWR office.